labordynamicsinstitute/metajelo-ui/README.md

 whatever location is desired.

-For example, instead of using `getcss`, let's say we have a build of metajelo-ui stored in `metajelo-ui-css-classes`.
+For example, instead of using `getcss`, let's say we have a build of metajelo-ui stored in `metajelo-ui-css-testing`.
 Then wee can do the following:

 ```
-cd metajelo-ui-css-classes
+cd metajelo-ui-css-testing
 mkdir css
 ln -s /PATH/TO/metajelo-ui-css-classes/uicss css
 ```